medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 sudo apt -y install xsltproc curl uidmap jq python git make g++
 ```

-As well, after you install docker, and go to run the rootless script `dockerd-rootless-setuptool.sh`, you will see the error:
+As well, after you install docker, and go to run the rootless script `dockerd-rootless-setuptool.sh`, you might see this error:

 ```
 [ERROR] Failed to start docker.service.
 Run `journalctl -n 20 --no-pager --user --unit docker.service` to show the error log.
 ```

-To work around this, start your CouchDB Docker container with sudo: `sudo docker run...`.
+To work around, unfortunately, is to just start your CouchDB Docker container with sudo: `sudo docker run...`.

 ### CouchDB on Docker Details